Unrealized Projects 1930-1934

 Icelandic Nobel laureate Halldór Laxness particularly liked Garbo and wanted her to play Salka Valka

-Salka Valka was Laxness's breakthrough novel and reflected his Socialistic views which marked his novels in the 1930s and 1940s.
+Salka Valka was Laxness's breakthrough novel and reflected the Socialistic views of his novels in the 1930s and 1940s.
 The story depicted a young woman, Salka, and a small fishing community.
-Evil enters into the community in the form of merchants and fishing entrepreneurs and is pitted against labor movement.
+Evil enters into the town in the form of merchants and fishing entrepreneurs and is pitted against labor movement.
 The book gained a huge success in England and the The Evening Standard wrote that Greta Garbo would be the perfect Salka in its film adaptation.

 SOURCE: GARBO book